Pelski/Memo/README.md

 # Memo

-Works on macOS.
+Works on macOS (not tested on other platforms).
 Only polish language available (for this moment) but it's really simple.

 ![Memo Screenshot](https://github.com/Pelski/Memo/blob/master/screenshot.png?raw=true)